 Comfort measures, safety measures, physical therapy, and occupational therapy may be needed to improve quality of life.
-Counseling, support groups, and similar measures can help people cope with the disorder.
+The patient may need counseling, support groups, and similar measures to help cope with the disorder.

-You may consider enrolling in a clinical trial after talking with your treatment team.
+Patients may also consider enrolling in a clinical trial after talking with their treatment team.

-Legal advice may be helpful for creating advanced directives such as a power of attorney.
+Legal advice may be helpful in creating advanced directives such as a power of attorney.

 - Loss of ability to interact or function